DaveParillo/cisc192-reader/src/chapter12/bisection_search.rst

 vectors.

-Two common errors in recursive programs are forgetting to include a base case and writing the recursive call so that the base case is never reached.
+Two common errors in recursive programs are forgetting to include a base case and writing the recursive call so that the m_base case is never reached.
 Either error will cause an infinite recursion, in which case C++ will (eventually) generate a run-time error.